Quick View of What You'll Find on This Page

-The recycling bin is an excellent source of relatively free craft supplies.
-Whether you are tossing out a food container or yesterday’s newspaper, the bin is full of creative possibilities.
+The recycling bin is a great source of craft supplies.
+From a discarded food container to yesterday’s newspaper, the contents of your recycling bin can be transformed into craft materials.

 Many people may also be surprised at how many ‘recyclable’ items aren’t accepted from county to county.
 Local authorities often have strict policies on what can go in their recycling bins.